SciML/ModelingToolkit.jl/docs/src/tutorials/tearing_parallelism.md

 ```

 You see it started as a massive 1051 set of equations.
 However, after eliminating
-redundencies we arrive at 151 equations:
+redundancies we arrive at 151 equations:

 ```julia
 equations(sys)